 In the following, articles are listed for each of the three different parts of the course.
 Two articles in each part are compulsory readings for all students.
-These articles are listed first and marked with .
-Another three or four articles are listed per part, as an indication of important readings depending on the subject of the dissertation selected by the students.
-In addition, a separate reading list will be provided.
+These articles are listed first in bold.
+Another three articles are listed per part, as an indication of important readings depending on the subject of the dissertation selected by the students.